Located in the basement of the Magistrate Court Building

 With Atlanta’s increasingly diverse population, the need for interpreters has grown dramatically.
 When the program started in 1990 there were 36 requests for interpreters.
 By 2017, the requests had increased to 4,256 for the year.

-The Cobb County Judicial Interpreters Program maintains a list of interpreters’ that must be certified or registered with the Georgia Commission on Interpreters.
-For information on how to become a certified or registered court interpreter visit coi.georgiacourts.gov.
+The Cobb County Judicial Interpreters Program maintains a list of interpreters certified or registered with the Georgia Commission on Interpreters.
+For information on how to become a certified or registered court interpreter visit ocp.georgiacourts.gov/commission-on-interpreters.

 Permanent Process Servers

-A process server must have an order from the court each time he or she is to serve papers.
-Beginning in 1998, Cobb County Superior Court judges elected to start a program enabling process servers to receive a standing order for a whole year instead of requiring a new order each time.
-To become a permanent process server in Cobb County a person must fill out an application and have it endorsed by a Cobb attorney.
-After a criminal background check is done, he or she may be awarded permanent status and be allowed to serve any papers dealing with a Superior Court case for one year.
+A Process Server must have an Order from Court each time he or she is to serve papers.
+Beginning in 1998, Cobb County Superior Court Judges elected to start a program enabling Process Servers to receive a standing Order for an entire year instead of requiring a new order each time personal service is required.
+To become a new Permanent Process Server in Cobb County, a person must complete an application and have it endorsed by a Cobb attorney in good standing.
+Previously approved Process Servers must complete a renewal application package annually.
+After a criminal background check is completed, an Order is signed to award Permanent Process Server status for one year.

-- Must be endorsed by a member of the State Bar of Georgia in good standing, to have good character, honesty and integrity.
+New applicants must be endorsed by a member of the State Bar of Georgia in good standing to have good character, honesty and integrity.

-- The application must be approved by the Court Administrator.
+- The application must be recommended by the Court Administration office.

 Submitting an Application